MultisampledNight/configs/README.md

 # configs but it's actually a [NixOS](https://nixos.org) configuration

-Most configs in here can be used without NixOS though.
+Most configs in here can be used without NixOS though, those are in the directory [`config`][./config].

 ## What this contains